 Kate Dickens Perugini

-Kate Dickens Perugini, daughter of Charles Dickens, served as the model for The Black Brunswicker (painted by Millais).
+Kate Dickens Perugini, daughter of Charles Dickens, served as the model for The Black Brunswicker .
 The Lady Lever Art Gallery has an extended study of this painting online.

 Kate, one of the ten children of Dickens, married Pre-Raphaelite artist Charles Allston Collins.
-Collins brother, Wilkie Collins, was the author of The Moonstone and The Woman in White.
-Her life is quite interesting and has been captured in a vivid and poignant biography by Lucinda Hawksley, herself a descendant of Dickens and the author of another Pre-Raphaelite beauty, Elizabeth Siddal.
+Collins’ brother, Wilkie Collins, was the author of The Moonstone and The Woman in White.
+Her life has recently been captured in a vivid and poignant biography by Lucinda Hawksley, herself a descendant of Dickens.
+Hawksley is also the biographer of another Pre-Raphaelite beauty, Elizabeth Siddal.

-Here’s a brief article Hawklsey has written about Kate, who latered married Italian artist Carlo Perugini.
+Here’s a brief article Hawklsey has written about Kate, who later married Italian artist Carlo Perugini.

 Kate Perugini at ArtMagick